crypto-com/thaler-docs/docs/getting-started/README.md

 # Getting Started

 This is the beginner's tutorial to boot-strap Chain.
-By this tutorial, you can compile and run cro-chain from the scratch.
+By following this tutorial, you will be able to compile and run cro-chain from the scratch.

 ## Pre-requisites